mohitpai/journey-optimizer.en/help/using/offers/offer-library/add-constraints.md

 ## Capping {#capping}

->[!CONTEXTUALHELP]
->id="od_offer_globalcap"
->title="About offer capping"
->abstract="In this field, you can specify how many times the offer can be presented."

->[!CONTEXTUALHELP]
->id="ajo_decisioning_capping"
->title="Use capping"
->abstract="To avoid over-solicitating your customers, use capping to define the maximum number of times an offer can be presented."
->additional-url="https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioning/managing-offers-in-the-offer-library/configure-offers/add-constraints.html#capping-change-date" text="Changing dates can impact capping"

->[!CONTEXTUALHELP]
->id="ajo_decisioning_frequency_capping"
->title="Set the capping frequency"
->abstract="You can choose to reset the offer capping counter on a daily, weekly or monthly basis.
-Note that after saving your offer, you will not be able to change the selected frequency."

-[!CONTEXTUALHELP]
->id="ajo_decisioning_frequency_capping_impression"
->title="Impression"
->abstract="The use of impressions as capping events is available for inbound channels only."

 Capping is used as a constraint to define the maximum number of times an offer can be presented.